ghpZ54K8ZRwU62zGVSePPs97yAv9swuAY0mVDR4/nostrtrn/move/nips/nip_01/README.md

-# Basic Protocol Flow Description In Move
+# Events And Signatures In Move

-`move/nips/nip_01` under this project implements basic protocol flow description as described in `nostr-protocol/nips/01.md` in Move programming language.
+`move/nips/nip_01` under this project implements events and signatures as described in `nostr-protocol/nips/01.md` in Move programming language.

 ## Related Links